Polymer/polymer-analyzer/doc/overview.md

     Loading ➡ Parsing ➡ Scanning ➡ Resolving

-*Loading* is the process of turning a URL into the file's contents as a string.
+*Loading* takes a URL and returns a string representing the file's contents.

-*Parsing* is turning that string into an abstract syntax tree that represents the raw syntax of the code.
+*Parsing* takes that string and returns an abstract syntax tree that represents the raw syntax of the code.

-*Scanning* turns that AST into higher-level, more semantically meaningful features, but without referencing any information that wasn't found in that specific file.
+*Scanning* takes that AST and returns higher-level, more semantically meaningful, file-local features.
 While scanning, we may encounter inline documents and imports, which will cause them to be loaded, parsed, and scanned as well.
-A document isn't finished scanned until all of its dependencies are also scanned.
+A document isn't finished being scanned until all of its dependencies are also scanned.

-*Resolving* uses information across all reachable files to understand potentially cross-file information.
+*Resolving* takes a scanned feature and all resolved features found up until that point and returns a resolved feature.
+Resolving can use information defined earlier in the file, or in files imported earlier in the file.
+It's the only point in the analysis process that can use cross-file information.

 ### Example